 Now I’ll make my casing.
 I turned my fabric over about 1/4″, then turned it again a little more to create the casing.
 Stitch the casing, leaving about an inch opening.
 Now take the elastic and put the safety pin through it.
 Feed the elastic in and close the opening.
 I used 18 inches of elastic for the 4T.

 I wanted the dress to have a little more fall décor.
 I made a design in Photoshop and printed it out on iron paper.
-Now just apply the turkey to the bottom.
+I’ll trim the excess paper and apply the turkey to the bottom corner.

 Make sure to check out Once Upon A Sewing Machine often for more great patterns.
 Also Google has some awesome free patterns. making your own clothes allows you to be creative and custom!
 The pictures turned out great and Olivia loved her dress.